All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 TORCH is an acronym for a group of infectious diseases that can cause illness in pregnant women and may cause birth defects in their newborns.
-The test is a screen for the presence of any of the antibodies to these infections.
+The TORCH panel is a group of blood tests that detect the presence of antibodies produced by the immune system in response to these infections.
 Confirmation of an active infection may require more specific tests.

 The following tests make up the TORCH panel: Toxoplasmosis, Rubella, Cytomegalovirus, and Herpes simplex virus.

-Other infections that may be screened for at the same time include syphilis, hepatitis B, human immunodeficiency virus (HIV), enterovirus, Epstein-Barr virus, varicella-zoster virus, and human parvovirus.
+Other infections that may be tested for at the same time include syphilis, hepatitis B, human immunodeficiency virus (HIV), enterovirus, Epstein-Barr virus, varicella-zoster virus, and parvovirus B19.

 How is the sample collected for testing?

 A blood sample is required for the test.
-Blood can be collected by a heelstick from an infant, or a needle is used to draw blood from a vein in the arm.
+Blood can be collected by a heelstick from an infant or a needle is used to draw blood from a vein in a woman's arm.